ProtoconNet/protocon-general-doc/docs/sdk/js.rst

 Javascript
 ===================================================

-| This is SDK written in Javascript.
+| This is Mitum SDK written in Javascript.

-| Supported models are,

-* Mitum Currency
-* Mitum Document

-| Note that this document introduces how to create operations only for Mitum Currency.

-| If you would like to check the way to create operations for Mitum Document and the detail explanation for Mitum Currency, please refer to README of `mitum-js-util <https://github.com/ProtoconNet/mitum-js-util>`_.
+| For more information, please refer to README of `mitum-js-util <https://github.com/ProtoconNet/mitum-js-util>`_.

 ---------------------------------------------------
 Get Started